tekknolagi/tekknolagi.github.com/_posts/2024-09-11-whats-in-an-egraph.md

 [zulip]: https://egraphs.zulipchat.com/#narrow/stream/375765-egg.2Fegglog/topic/incrementally.20.22discovering.22.20e-graphs.20from.20union-find

-PyPy has "union find" in its optimizer but it's smarter than normal union-find.
+PyPy has "union-find" in its optimizer but it's smarter than normal union-find.
 It also has smart constructors and some other features that make its optimizer more e-graph like than union-find like.
 Perhaps CF will write a blog post about this some day.